sharepointoscar/devopsoscar.github.io/_posts/2020-01-22-Interpolate-Vault-Secrets-Helm.md

 ##  The requirements.yaml changes

-First we must add the dependencies to the main chart.
+First, we must add the dependencies to the main chart.
 There is nothing new here, we add the MongoDB dependency to our chart using Helm standard approach, which is by modifying the `requirements.yaml` as shown below.

 ```yaml
 dependencies: